Your Notifications

 Q. What are the risks associated with double valve replacement surgery?

-A. Some of the risks associated with double valve replacement surgery include bleeding during and after surgery, pneumonia, and formation of blood clots that can cause heart attacks
+A. Some of the risks associated with double valve replacement surgery include bleeding during and after surgery, pneumonia, and the formation of blood clots that can cause heart attacks